indiefan/king_smith/README.md

 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-_Integration to integrate Home Assistant with [King Smith Walking Pads][king_smith].
+Custom integration to connect Home Assistant with [King Smith Walking Pads][king_smith].

 Currently this integration adds a switch for main belt and a number entity to control/monitor the belt speed (in mph).

 This integration discovers/connects to the device using bluetooth (you may need to configure a bluetooth proxy like an ESP32).

-It has been tested with a C1 (the model I personally own) but is likely to work with other models supported by the underlying library.
+It has been tested with a C1 (the model I personally own), but is likely to work with other models supported by the underlying library.

-In order for the device to be connected to HA, it must not be connected to another device (e.g. the phone app).
-If it is already configured via the phone app, you will have to disconnect it before using it in HA.
+In order for the device to be connected to HA, it must not be connected to another device (e.g. the mobile app).
+If it is already configured via the mobile app, you will have to disconnect it before using it in HA.

 ## Installation